Yoga Calories Burned Calculator

 Is yoga good for weight loss?

-Yoga has a MET value of 4, which means it burns a moderate amount of calories.
-A 160-lb person burns about 290 calories per hour.
+Yoga has a selected MET value of 4, which means it burns a moderate amount of calories.
+A 160-lb person burns about 305 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular yoga combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during yoga?